ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 > **Note**
 >
-> Basically in this playbook we register a small daemon running watch, which will execute a command all 5 seconds.
+> Basically in this playbook we register a small daemon running watch, which will execute a command every 5 seconds.
 This is a rather harsh way to start a repeating task, but serves the purpose of the demo.

 The stage is set now.
 Read on to learn what this use case is about.